ACCEPTING CASES NATIONWIDE

 How to File a Roundup Lawsuit

-If you were diagnosed with non-Hodgkin’s lymphoma or multiple myeloma after exposure to glyphosate, you may be eligible to file a lawsuit.
+If you were diagnosed with non-Hodgkin’s lymphoma after exposure to glyphosate, you may be eligible to file a lawsuit.
 The best way to determine eligibility is by consulting with an attorney.

 Steps to file a Roundup lawsuit: